lowdefy/lowdefy-docs/docs/connections/mongodb_collection.md

 sidebar_label: MongoDB Collection
 ---

 The `mongodb_collection` connection sets up a connection to a MongoDB deployment.
 A [connection URI](https://docs.mongodb.com/manual/reference/connection-string/index.html) with authentication credentials (username and password) is required.
 The URI can be in the standard or dns seedlist (srv) formats.
+Connections are defined on a collection level, since this allows for read/write access control on a per collection level.
+Access control can also be managed using the roles in the database.

-Since the connection URI contains authentication secrets, it should be stored using the [`_secret`](operators/secret.md) operator, and not be committed to the project repository.
+>Since the connection URI contains authentication secrets, it should be stored using the [`_secret`](operators/secret.md) operator, and not be committed to the project repository.
 Alternatively, the entire properties object for the connection can be stored using the `_secret` operator.

-Connections are defined on a collection level, since this allows for read/write access control on a per collection level.

->Access control can also be managed using the roles in the database.

-## Required fields
+## Required Fields

 The connection `id` should be a valid [Lowdefy name](concepts/lowdefy-file.md#names-and-ids).